-Williams & Connolly LLP lawyers practice in all aspects of the federal and state regulatory environment, litigating before administrative law judges and challenging administrative decisions in state and federal courts.
-The firm represented the former chief executive officers of Fannie Mae and Freddie Mac in the first ever enforcement action brought by their regulator, the Office of Federal Housing Enterprise Oversight ("OFHEO") (now the Federal Housing Finance Administration (“FHFA”)) located within the Department of Housing and Urban Development.
+Williams & Connolly LLP lawyers practice in every federal and state regulatory environment, litigating before administrative law judges and challenging administrative decisions in state and federal courts.
+The firm represented the former chief executive officers of Fannie Mae and Freddie Mac in the first ever enforcement action brought by their regulator, the Office of Federal Housing Enterprise Oversight (“OFHEO”) (now the Federal Housing Finance Administration (“FHFA”)) located within the Department of Housing and Urban Development (“HUD”).
 In the same matters, the firm successfully challenged several of the agency’s actions in federal court cases.

 Williams & Connolly represented a company in an administrative action brought by the Consumer Product Safety Commission (“CPSC”) over a nationwide recall of allegedly defective fire sprinklers.
 The firm has also handled numerous administrative proceedings regarding automobile dealerships and hearings before many other government agencies.

 Federal Administrative Matters

 Examples of the scope of the firm's federal administrative law practice include: